frogsfrogs/frogsfrogs.github.io/booking-info.md

 **Location + Miscellaneous**
 - I am currently in Philadelphia, working out of a home studio.
 - I do not take appointments on Saturdays.
 - I have a small friendly dog who will likely be present during the tattoo.
 I am very sorry if this prevents you from booking with me due to allergies or other dog issues, unfortunately I usually cannot leave him at home while I work unless it is a very short tattoo.
+I can put him in a baby fence though.
 - The place I tattoo is up 3.5 flights of narrow stairs & there are no elevators.
 I do not have an alternate accessible space to work out of right now unfortunately.
 <br>
 <br>